Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- He also has 161 rushing yards on 27 carries with four touchdowns, averaging 10.1 yards per game.
+- He's also rushed 27 times for 161 yards and four touchdowns, averaging 10.1 yards per game.

-- The Jets have run 61.6% passing plays and 38.4% rushing plays this season.
-They rank 25th in the NFL in scoring.
+- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while opting for the ground attack 38.4% of the time.

 - Wilson has thrown 41 passes in the red zone this season, 29.5% of his team's red zone plays.